Vehicle registration plates of Vietnam: Temporary plates

+Temporary plates are two-line plates with the TNN-NNN.NN format, where T signifies the temporary nature of the plate, NNN.NN being the regional code and NNN.NN being the number.

 Military format

 Military vehicles bear red plates with white lettering in the format of AB-12-34, where AB is the unit code, and 12-34 being the number.

 Military motorcycles receive the two-line AB/123 format, where AB is the unit code, and 123 the number.
 Mopeds receive an additional letter A after the number.